wonkes-manoa/wonkes-manoa.github.io/index.md

 ## Developer Guide

-This section provides information of interest to Meteor developers wishing to use this code base as a basis for their own development tasks.
+This section provides information of interest to Postgres developers wishing to use this code base as a basis for their own development tasks.

 ### Installation